TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.2 The Shape of the Kepler Orbit/Description.md

 As mentioned before, I think this project got a little too ambitious.
 It required I learn two new Python concepts that I have never used in my life (matplotlib animation and creating a GUI), and made the process of finishing it rather long.
 That being said, I think it was a good idea to go through with both of them.
 The animation adds a nice flavor where you can see the particle's actual path of orbit.
 I like the GUI too because it adds a nice bit of polish to everything and makes it feel more like a project than just some random program.

 For all of these reasons, I am happy with how the program turned out.
 There are a few things that could be upgraded or "fixed".
 The GUI could be fixed by adding a button or option to return to the main page.
 On top of not sure how to do that, I also didn't feel like figuring out how to do that, and I'm fine leaving it the way it is.
 In terms of plotting, I wanted to make the apoapsis button have the starting position be the apoapsis instead of the radius inputted always be the periapsis.
 However, I couldn't figure out how to do this with any reasonable accuracy.
 I did have a version where it kind of worked, but everything got janky with hyperbolic motion (as apoapsis doesn't exist in that case), so I just removed the feature.

+I am a little disappointed I wasn't able to figure out how to implement the collision aspect that is talked about in the final pages of the book.
+I believe I could have thought of something, but I didn't want to think about the idea for too hard (especially since this is going to be a long ass project if I am able to go through with it).
+Similarly, I wasn't able to add the case where $e=1$.
+In the current program, everything just breaks when this specific case happens, but I think it would have been fun to implement a parabolic orbit.

 Lastly, I am happy I chose this particular route for the program.
 The process helped me learn about the different processes described in the book, and made some lesser known parts more obvious.
 As an example, I wasn't sure why $f_{\infty}$ was defined as what it was at first.
 It was only when I went to fix the program for the hyperbolic orbit that I figured it out.
 When I tried to have an input range of $[0, 2 \pi)$ the program plotted the entire hyperbola, as it switched over to the other side when the bottom of the equation of motion flipped sign.
 I determined the $f$ value for when this happens and discovered that it was exactly $f_{\infty}$.
 There were a number of moments like this throughout this project, and I ended up learning a lot.